 Fort Worth Public Intoxication Lawyer

-If you have been arrested for Public Intoxication in Tarrant County, Texas, call The Hampton Law Firm now to protect your good name and ensure this arrest can be expunged from your record.
+If you have been arrested for Public Intoxication in Tarrant County, Texas, call The Hampton Law Firm now to protect your good name.
+It is critical that you hire an attorney that can work to negotiate a result that will allow you to have this arrest expunged from your record.

 It’s not illegal to have a few alcoholic drinks and walk through The Stockyards or Downtown Fort Worth.
 It’s also not illegal to have one too many and enjoy yourself on the dance floor at Billy Bob’s.
 However, if your alcohol use upset’s someone to the point they call the police, you could be looking at an arrest for Public Intoxication.